browserify/browserify-handbook/readme.markdown

 ### custom paths

-You might see some places talk about using the `$NODE_PATH
+You might see some places talk about using the `$NODE_PATH` environment variable or `opts.paths` to add directories for node and browserify to look in to find modules.

-This works but has some important limitations to be aware of:

-* whenever you run your code with node or browserify, your environment
+Unlike most other platforms, using a shell-style array of path directories with `$NODE_PATH` is not as favorable in node compared to making effective use of the `node_modules` directory.

+This is because your application is more tightly coupled to a runtime environemtn configuration so there are more moving parts and your application will only work when your environment is setup correctly.

+node and browserify both support but discourage the use of `$NODE_PATH`.

 ## reusable components